What you will study

 Pure mathematics can be studied for its own sake, because of its intrinsic elegance and powerful ideas, but it also provides many of the principles that underlie applications of mathematics.

-Linear Algebra Vectors and Conics is an introduction to vectors and to the properties of conic sections.
-Linear Equations and Matrices explains why simultaneous equations may have different numbers of solutions, and also explains the use of matrices.
-Vector Spaces generalises the plane and three-dimensional space, providing a common structure for studying seemingly different problems.
-Linear Transformations is about mappings between vector spaces that preserve many geometric and algebraic properties.
+Linear equations and matrices explains why simultaneous equations may have different numbers of solutions, and also explains the use of matrices.
+Vector spaces generalises the plane and three-dimensional space, providing a common structure for studying seemingly different problems.
+Linear transformations is about mappings between vector spaces that preserve many geometric and algebraic properties.
 Eigenvectors leads to the diagonal representation of a linear transformation, and applications to conics and quadric surfaces.

-Analysis (B) Limits introduces the epsilon-delta approach to limits and continuity, and relates these to the sequential approach to limits of functions.
-Differentiation studies differentiable functions and gives l’Hôpital’s rule for evaluating limits.
+Limits introduces the epsilon-delta approach to limits and continuity, and relates these to the sequential approach to limits of functions.
+Differentiation studies differentiable functions and gives L’Hôpital’s rule for evaluating limits.
 Integration explains the fundamental theorem of calculus, the Maclaurin integral test and Stirling’s formula.
 Power Series is about finding power series representations of functions, their properties and applications.

 You will learn